MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/eslz-security-governance-and-compliance.md

 Cost governance is the continuous process of implementing policies to control costs.
 In the Kubernetes context, there are several ways organizations can control and optimize costs.
 These include native Kubernetes tooling to manage and govern resource usage and consumption and proactively monitor and optimize the underlying infrastructure.

-In this section, you use [Kubecost monitor](https://kubecost.com/) to govern your AKS cluster cost.
-You can scope cost allocation to a deployment, service, label, pod, or namespace, which gives you flexibility in how you charge back or show cluster users.
+This section shows how to use [Kubecost monitor](https://kubecost.com/) to govern AKS cluster cost.
+You can scope cost allocation to a deployment, service, label, pod, or namespace, which provides flexibility in charging back or showing cluster users.

 ### Install Kubecost